-One translation of this verse says He was “acquainted with deepest grief”.
+One translation of this verse says He was “acquainted with the deepest grief”.
 Since Jesus knew grief, He understands exactly what it is to experience loss.
 In his final moments of pain and suffering, His cry was: “My God, my God, why have you forsaken me?”
 (Matthew 27:46)

 It doesn’t make you weak or a failure to wonder where God is.
 It only means that you are human and your understanding is limited to the things of this world.

 While it’s normal to feel alone, it doesn’t mean that God has abandoned us.
-As a matter of fact, Psalms 34:18 say, “The LORD is close to the brokenhearted and saves those who are crushed in spirit.”
+As a matter of fact, Psalms 34:18 says, “The LORD is close to the brokenhearted and saves those who are crushed in spirit.”